wttech/cogboard/cogboard-app/src/main/kotlin/com/cognifide/cogboard/widget/type/logviewer/LogsViewer.md

 Returns created `ConnectionStrategy` implementation which is created based on `scheme` from instance of `URI` class created by passing `address` to its static `create` method.
 Upon adding support for new protocol of communication, value of `scheme` for that protocol should be added to this method's `when` expression

+### SSHClient
+Class responsible for connecting and executing commands on remote server via SSH

+#### Fields
+- session: Session?

+Field for storing object representing SSH session established between server and remote containing the logs.

+- jsch: JSch?

+Field storing instance of main class for using `JSch` library, managing SSH connection.

+#### Methods
+- openSession()

+Populates fields `session` and `jsch` with proper data by creating `JSch` instance and delegating establishing of `Session` to proper `SessionStrategy`.

+- closeSession()

+Closes connection to remote server and removes references to objects from `session` and `jsch` fields

+- execute(command: String): String?

+Executes bash command on remote server, passed in `command` parameter.

+- executeAndClose(command: String): String?

+Calls `execute` method and closes session via call to `closeSession`

+- createChannel(command: String): Pair<ChannelExec, InputStream>?

+Opens channel used for executing commands on remote server.
+After execution of command it returns created `ChannelExec` object and `InputStream` later used for reading the response.

+- readResponse(stream: InputStream): String?

+Reads from `stream` and returns the response.

+### SessionStrategy
+Abstract class used for proper authentication via SSH, depending on available user data.

+#### Fields
+- jsch: JSch

+Instance `JSch` managing current SSH connection.

+- authData: SSHAuthData

+Container with data used for authentication on the remote server.

+- securityString: String

+Retrieves string used for authentication, such as password or SSH key, from `authData`

+#### Methods
+- initSession(): Session

+Method used to properly authenticate via SSH on the remote.

+### BasicAuthSessionStrategy
+Authenticates on the server using username and password.

+### SSHKeyAuthSessionStrategy
+Authenticates on the server using username and SSH key.

+### SSHAuthData
+Class used to retrieve and store data later used to authenticate on the server.

+#### Fields
+- id: String

+Id of the widget connecting to the server via SSH

+- user: String

+Username used to authenticate on the server.

+- password: String

+Password to authenticate on the server.
+Might be an empty string.

+- key: String

+SSH key used to authorize on the server.
+Might be an empty string.

+- host: String

+Hostname to connect to via SSH

+- port: Int

+Port to connect to via SSH

+- authenticationType: AuthenticationType

+Determines whether connection will be authenticated via username and password or via SSH key

+#### Methods
+- fromConfigAuthenticationType(config: JsonObject): AuthenticationType

+Returns `AuthenticationType` value based on `authenticationTypes` field in config

+- hasAuthTypeCorrectCredentials(authType: AuthenticationType): Boolean

+Checks whether proper credentials were provided for chosen `AuthenticationType`

+- prepareForSSHKeyUsage()

+Saves SSH key from endpoint credentials to file to be used by Jsch library.

+- getAuthenticationString(): String

+Returns proper string to be used for authentication alongside username.

+### SSHKeyFileHelper
+Class used for managing the process of saving SSH key from property in JsonObject

+#### Fields
+- id: String

+Id of widget establishing the connection.

+- key: String

+SSH key to be saved to file

+- file: File

+Object representing file to which SSH key will be saved

+- path: String

+Path to the file with SSH key

+#### Methods
+- saveToFile()

+Method which saves the SSH key to the file

+- getOrCreateFile()

+Creates of fetches the reference to the file to which the SSH key will be saved

+- determineFilepath()

+Determines where to look for the file containing SSH key